Solvetronix/MacSSH/README.md

 - VS Code/Cursor opens with the downloaded file
 - All changes are automatically synchronized with the remote server when saved
 - Change tracking works in the background

+### Checking for Updates

+MacSSH includes an automatic update system:

+1. Click the "More Options" menu (⋯) in the toolbar
+2. Select "Check for Updates"
+3. If an update is available:
+   - Review version changes and release notes
+   - Click "Download & Install" to update
+   - Or click "View on GitHub" for manual download

+For detailed information about the update system, see [UPDATE_SYSTEM.md](UPDATE_SYSTEM.md).

 ## Project Structure